Hang gliding early 1980s part 2

 Ian Huss was soon to become a member of a team that completed an extraordinary hang gliding adventure that gained positive publicity and resulted in a some historic and spectacular photographs.
 See Across the U.S.A. by hang glider in Hang gliding late 1980s.

 As well as taking photos from the ground and by rigging his cameras on others’ gliders, Leroy Grannis took to the air with his camera on occasion.

 Torrey Pines is a hang gliding site inside San Diego city limits.
 The Scripps Institution of Oceanography pier is visible in the image.

 The Solar Wings Typhoon was a popular British ‘Comet clone’ from the early- to mid-1980s.
 See my threads page Solar Wings of Wiltshire, England.

 — from the lyrics of Living on an Island by Status Quo, 1979

 In 1980, racing yacht designer Rory Carter, who lived and worked on the Isle of Wight, off the central south coast of England, together with New Zealand sailmaker Graham Deegan, manufactured the UP Comet under licence.
 (Carter and Deegan were both also hang glider pilots and designers.)

 …production began in a local council ‘nursery’ factory unit.
 The metalwork was done five miles down the road in Newport and the office work in Rory’s bedroom.

-— from There’s Magic in the Air by Stan Abbott, Wings magazine, June 1982
+— Stan Abbott, There’s Magic in the Air, Wings magazine, June 1982

 I based one of my hang glider paintings on this photo.
 Reprinted courtesy of Ultralight Flying! magazine.